What is a Dysfunctional Family and How Does It Affect Children?

 Children don’t spend time with their extended family (grandparents, uncles, cousins), nor with other families that have children of similar ages or gender.

-The parents are often away because of work or other addictions (alcohol, drugs, gambling).
-There’s no family time.
+The parents are often away, due to long work hours or addictions (alcohol, drugs, gambling).
+There’s no quality family time in which they can do things together.

-The children have to take on responsibilities that are well beyond their age.
+The children are forced to take on responsibilities that are well beyond their age.
 This may include forced labor, or taking care of younger siblings despite being young themselves.

 How can Being in a Dysfunctional Family Affect Children?